Annemarie Bolduc

-I love to make salads with homegrown produce.
-In spring, lettuce is at its best but in a chilly season like this year, there is not much other than herbs and leafy greens that I can use.
-I was wondering one day what to add as a “crunch” to top the lettuce of my salad bowl… All I had at hand as local and fresh were my favourite Batlow apples, the brilliant Greenstars.
-This variety is so crisp and juicy, full of vitamin C and on top of that, it’s non-browning after cutting, working perfectly on a salad (and food photography!).
-Apples are harvested in autumn but are well preserved in cool storage, keeping them fresh and available all year long.
-For another crunchy, nutritious and local addition, I added roasted hazelnuts, why not!
-And for a final touch of colour, I went into the yard to pick some borage edible flowers which made the flash of this “star” salad recipe.
+Lettuce is at its best in spring, but there is not much other than herbs and leafy greens that I can use early in the season from the garden.
+Gladly, I can find local produce around that has been harvested in autumn like Batlow apples, which are stored in cool room all year long.
+The brilliant Greenstars are one of my favourite varieties as they are so crisp and juicy, full of vitamin C and on top of that, it’s non-browning after cutting.
+These work perfectly sliced on a salad (and for food photography!).
+For another crunchy, nutritious and local addition, the roasted hazelnuts, are fabulous on salad!
+And for a final touch of colour, some borage edible flowers complete this “star” salad recipe.
 Borage is a beneficial plant for the veggie garden, attracting bees, repelling pests, and self-seeding with edible leaves and flowers.
 The blue flowers are star-shaped and can also make a stunning finish to some desserts and cocktails.
 For this presentation, I created an ice cider vinaigrette.
 Ice cider is a sweet cider made from frozen apples.
 A speciality of Québec province.
 Australia’s local cideries also produce them with frozen apple juice.
 Bon appétit Snowy foodies!

 Some stars growing in the Snowys • Photography © Bottle and Brush Studio 2018-21